 - being designed to be accessible to all of our students.

-- ‘A commitment that virtually ALL students can learn all important academic knowledge to a level of excellence if
+- All staff believe that all students can learn all important academic knowledge to a level of excellence if:

 - allowed the right amount of time to learn;